 Individual and family therapy for children experiencing a stressor, and those with mental health issues and developmental delays.
-All sessions are currently being offered outdoors.
+All sessions are currently being offered in person.

 Coaching sessions designed to provide new tools for parents to help with children's self-regulation, anxiety, anger, sibling issues or family conflict.
 All sessions are currently being offered through our HIPPA compliant telehealth platform.

 Family, play therapy & psycho-education about emotions, why emotions are important and how to handle big feelings especially anxiety and anger.
 Mindfulness training is incorporated into treatment.